 \section{Conclusion}

 In this paper, we introduce GE-BERT, a novel pre-training framework preserving both the semantic information and query graph information, which is further fine-tuned in the query understanding tasks.
 Specifically, we devise three modules: a Transformer module for extracting the semantic information of query content, a GNN module for capturing the query graph information, and a Transfer module to transfer the graph information from the GNN module to the Transformer module.
-To train the proposed model GE-BERT, two different strategies are proposed: stage-by-stage strategy by separating the training of the Transformer module and the GNN module, and joint training by training all modules simultaneously.
-Comprehensive experiments in two query understanding tasks demonstrate the superiority of GE-BERT compared with the state-of-the-art methods.
-In the future, we aim to apply GE-BERT to advance more query understanding tasks.
+To train the GE-BERT, two strategies are proposed: stage-by-stage strategy by separating the training of the Transformer module and the GNN module, and joint training by training all modules simultaneously.
+Comprehensive experiments in offline and online tasks demonstrate the superiority of GE-BERT.